h-arshadd/Ecommerce_sales_predictor/README.md

 http://127.0.0.1:5000/

-Fill in the product details in the form and click Predict Sales to see the predicted units sold.
+Fill in product details and click Predict Sales to see the predicted units sold.

 Project Structure
 flask-ecommerce-predictor/
 │
 ├─ app.py                  # Flask app
-├─ ecommerce_sales_model.py# Linear Regression training script
+├─ ecommerce_sales_model.py# Model training script
-├─ sales_prediction_model.pkl # Pretrained model
+├─ sales_prediction_model.pkl # Trained Linear Regression model
 ├─ requirements.txt        # Python dependencies
 ├─ templates/
-│   └─ index.html          # HTML template
+│   └─ index.html          # HTML template for Flask
 └─ static/
-    └─ style.css           # CSS styles
+    └─ style.css           # CSS styling

-Dataset

-Dataset used: E-commerce Sales Prediction Dataset on Kaggle

-Model is trained on historical sales data extracted from this dataset.

-Model Details

-Linear Regression implemented with scikit-learn.

-Preprocessing:

-One-hot encoding for categorical features (Product_Category, Customer_Segment)

-Scaling for numerical features (Price, Discount, Marketing_Spend, day, month, year)

-Trained model is saved as sales_prediction_model.pkl for use in the Flask app.
+Dependencies

+Python 3.x

+Flask

+pandas

+numpy

+scikit-learn

+(All dependencies are listed in requirements.txt)

 Future Improvements

-Upgrade to more advanced ML models like Random Forest or XGBoost for better predictions.
+Upgrade to advanced ML models like Random Forest or XGBoost for better predictions.

-Enhance frontend UI/UX with responsive design and modern styling.
+Enhance frontend design and responsiveness.

 Deploy online using Render, Railway, or Heroku for public access.

+Add more features like seasonal trends, promotions, or user behavior for improved accuracy.

+License

+This project is open-source and available under the MIT License.